Man charged in deaths of Marion County couple

-A former Marion County resident has been charged with capital murder in connection with the deaths of a couple earlier this month.
+A former Marion County resident has been charged with capital murder in the deaths of a couple earlier this month.

-Dale Mark Stikeleather, 64, is being held without bond in the deaths of Jeffrey and Kimberly Watson of Flippin, according to a news release from the Arkansas State Police.
+Dale Mark Stikeleather, 64, is being held without bail in the deaths of Jeffrey and Kimberly Watson of Flippin, according to a news release Friday from the Arkansas State Police.
 Stikeleather had resided at a home near the murder scene and was located in Sugar Land, Texas.

 Marion County sheriff's deputies were contacted May 11 about a welfare check on the Watsons, the news release stated.
 Deputies went to the residence, located at 2386 Mallard Terrace south of Flippin, and discovered the couple's bodies.
 Both had been shot and their truck was missing, the news release stated.